 Fibromyalgia-related pain is pain that causes you to ache all over.
-You may have painful "trigger points," places on your body that hurt no matter what medication you take.
+You may have painful "tender points," places on your body that hurt no matter what medication you take.
 Your muscles may feel like they have been overworked or pulled even though you haven't exercised.
 Sometimes, your muscles will twitch.
 Other times they will burn or ache with deep stabbing pain.
 Some patients with fibromyalgia have pain and achiness around the joints in their neck, shoulders, back, and hips.
 This kind of pain makes it difficult to sleep or exercise.

 How Does the Brain Perceive Pain?

 There are over 20 different kinds of nerve endings in your skin that tell you if among other sensations something is hot, cold, or painful.
 These nerve endings convert mechanical, thermal, or chemical energy into electrical signals that convey information to the brain and spinal cord -- also known as the central nervous system or CNS.
 These signals travel to areas of your CNS where you perceive the stimuli as the sensations you actually feel -- sensations such as searing, burning, pounding, or throbbing.